wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

 ## Task 3: Create a flow to get a row from a Dataverse for Teams table

 Power Virtual Agents in Teams comes with a built-in experience for Power Automate, with templates to make it easy for you to get your chatbot to call an action.
-In this task we will use Power Automate to look up the first item in our Assets table in Dataverse for Teams, and return that as a suggestion for the user to request that item.
+In this task, we'll use Power Automate to look up the first item in our Assets table in Dataverse for Teams, and return that as a suggestion for the user to request that item.

 1. Add a node and select **Call an action**.
 Select **Create a flow**.
 This will launch Power Automate inside Microsoft Teams.